piranhacloud/piranha/http/grizzly/README.md

-# Manorrock Piranha HTTP - Grizzly Integration
+# Piranha HTTP - Grizzly Integration

-The Manorrock Piranha HTTP - Grizzly Integration module is a module that can be used to run Manorrock Piranha using Grizzly.
+The Piranha HTTP - Grizzly Integration module is a module that can be used to run Piranha using Grizzly.

 ## How to use?